My grandma was a great cook. Especially her pancakes, or

 Recipe:

-In a bowl, sieve flour, then add sugar, ghee, milk and whisk
+In a bowl, sieve flour, then add sugar, ghee, milk and whisk it.

 Add water, 6 tablespoon first, and whisk it.

-batter.
-If you think the batter is thick add more water and balance the
+Consistency of the batter should be runny like a cake batter.
+If you think the batter is thick add more water and balance the consistency.

 Add ground fennel seeds and soda bicarb and whisk it again.